fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 Sharedv4 volumes are useful when you want multiple PODs to access the same PVC \(volume\) at the same time.
 They can use the same volume even if they are running on different hosts.
 They provide a global namespace and the semantics are POSIX compliant.

-To increase fault tolerance, you can enable sharedv4 service volumes.
+To increase fault tolerance, you can enable **Sharedv4 service** volumes.
 With this feature enabled, every sharedv4 volume has a Kubernetes service associated with it.
 Sharedv4 service volumes expose the volume via a Kubernetes service IP.
 If the sharedv4 (NFS) server goes offline and requires a failover, application pods won't need to restart.

 {{<info>}}
 **Notes about Sharedv4 service volumes:**